bernarma/zwift-incline-tracker/README.md

 ## Hints

 1. On startup the software tries to find Zwifit in your local network.
 If it is running but could not be found then retry starting.

+The last command will guide you through configuring your treadmill.
+It will save your answers, and won't ask you in the future.
+Your answers are saved in the settings.conf file.
+To change them, simply edit settings.conf (or delete it and run `npm start` again).